-The maximum number of semester hours that may be transferred to the student's record is 87; no more than 70 may have been earned at a two-year institution.
+The maximum number of semester hours that may be transferred to the student's record is 87; no more than 70 may have been earned at a two-year institution or in a combination of a two-year institution, AP, and CLEP credits.
 A student must take 33 semester hours (of which a minimum of 15 hours are within the major) at Harrisburg University to meet residency and earn a degree from Harrisburg University.
 Unofficial or student copies of transcripts may be used to initiate the transfer credit evaluation process.
 However, official final transcripts from the institution of origin are required before the transfer evaluation process can be finalized by Records and Registration and academic credit is posted to the student's permanent record.